CivicActions/ssp-toolkit/docs/ssp.md

 > Security control type: Hybrid

-#### LINCS specific control or LINCS Responsibility
+#### CivicActions Responsibility

-The OWASP ZAP open-source web application security scanner is used to perform monthly vulnerability scans of all LINCS system components and assess web application interfaces to identify any performance or security issues/flaws.
+The OpenSCAP and OWASP ZAP security scanners are used to perform monthly vulnerability scans of all system components and assess web application interfaces to identify any performance or security issues/flaws.
 Vulnerabilities and findings identified are handled and remediated in accordance with the implementation of RA-5.
-Reports are generated to the CivicActions Open Data team for review, analysis, and remediation.
+Reports are generated to CivicActions Security and Operations for review, analysis, and remediation.